Free and Reduced Meal Application

 How will I be notified of the results of my application?

-Upon making an application for Free and Reduced Meals, the determining official will notify you by a letter sent to your child’s school of the approval or denial.
+- Upon submitting an application for free or reduce-price meals, the determining official will notify you by a letter sent to your child's school, of the "Approval" or "Denial".
 If you do not agree with the decision, you may discuss it with the determining official.
 If you wish to review the decision further, you have the right to a fair hearing.
-This can be done by writing to the Nutrition Services Director, 3215 Cuming St, Omaha, Nebraska 68131-2024, or calling (531) 299-0230.
+This can be done by writing or calling Nutrition Services Director, 3215 Cuming St, Omaha Nebraska 68131-2024, or call 531-2999-0230.

 -